 MO: You state in your description of the series that you wanted to explore “whether imitation is flattery.”
 Do you think you got to the heart of this issue?

 JO: I can’t speak on my viewers’ behalf, but I can say I was at least able to resolve my own judgements towards “Indian hobbyists”.
 At first, I found their actions politically incorrect and I wrote this scene off as offensive.
 But, over time I discovered that the hobbyists have a sincere admiration and respect for North American Indians.
 It just comes across in the wrong way because imitation can quickly turn into mockery.

-Last year, a man of Native American blood saw 'Indian Me’ and said: “A well known Native prophecy states that when the earth is completely poisoned, what will save her is all nations and colours taking on the Red path”.
+Last year, a man of Native American blood saw ‘The Red West’ and said: “A well known Native prophecy states that when the earth is completely poisoned, what will save her is all nations and colours taking on the Red path”.
 So, some of those who are able to look past the initial shock of this community do in fact have a positive outlook on the hobbyists.

 MO: Do you have a photographic philosophy?

 JO: Photographs, although they are seemingly lost in the never-ending bombardment of media, are a very powerful tool.
 They can be used to communicate show a unique perspective, which means they are influential.

 They can reveal many of the world’s secrets and phenomena.

 Because photographs are powerful, good photos are those created with clarity and not with the metaphorical weeds that overrun our minds.
 There’s a lot of room for misunderstanding, and our surroundings are ambiguous enough as they are already.